| Residences | Civilian Occupation |

 Early Life & Family

-By the time of the next census, taken on April 26, 1940, the family had moved to South Connecticut Avenue in Atlantic City, New Jersey.
+By the time of the next census, taken in April 1940, the Carlis family had moved to South Connecticut Avenue in Atlantic City, New Jersey.
 At that time, Samuel Carlis was working as a salesman for a heating stove company.
-Morton Carlis was listed as having completed one year of high school by that point.
+Carlis was listed as having completed one year of high school by that point.
 His family apparently returned to Pennsylvania soon after, since an article in The Philadelphia Inquirer stated that he graduated from West Philadelphia High School.

-Around April 4, 1943, he wrote a letter to Mollye Sklut (1906–2006).
+Around April 4, 1943, Private Carlis wrote a letter to Mollye Sklut (1906–2006).
 A Wilmington woman, Sklut wrote to Delaware’s Jewish servicemen.
 In turn, their letters to her were printed in a newsletter, the Y Recorder.
 Private Carlis’s letter read in part:

 Mollye this army life is really great, I love it.
 In 11 days I have gained 10 pounds.
 Its marvelous.
 The only thing I don’t like is getting up 4:45 in the morning. […] This place is really beautiful.
 It looks like something out of a technicolor movie.
 And the water is so warm it feels like you are taking a bath when you swim.